Exploring the ultra-faint dwarf Bootes I using JWST and HST: Metallicity distribution and binaries: Metallicity distribution

 We constructed a composite simulated population by summing the individual model populations, assigning to each population \( j \) a weighting factor \( c_{j} \) that defines its fractional contribution to the total number of stars in the resulting $\Delta_{F606W,F322W2}$ cumulative distribution.
 The coefficient \( c_{j} \) ranges between 0 and 1.
 The composite cumulative distribution was then quantitatively compared with the observed distribution through a classical \(\chi^{2}\) minimization procedure.
 This optimization was performed using the open-source \texttt{pyGAD} package\footnote{We used \texttt{pyGAD} (\url{https://pygad.readthedocs.io/}), a genetic algorithm Python library that reduces the likelihood of convergence to a local rather than a global minimum.
 The coefficients were normalized using a softmax function, ensuring that their sum equals unity and can be interpreted as fractional contributions resulting from the minimization.}, which provides the array of coefficients \( c_{j} \) describing the relative contribution of each model population to the best-fitting cumulative distribution of the Bo\"otes\,I stars.

 The bottom-left panel of Fig.~\ref{met} compares the observed cumulative distribution with the best-fit model.
 For completeness, the upper-left panel of the same figure shows the comparison between the observed kernel-density distribution and that derived from the best-fit simulation.
 As shown in Table\,\ref{tab2}, the best-fitting simulated distribution gives a mean iron abundance of [Fe/H]~$=-2.53\pm0.05$ and a dispersion of $0.41\pm0.03$~dex.
-These values are consistent with spectroscopic measurements, [Fe/H]~$=-2.59\pm0.06$, with a dispersion of $0.38\pm0.05$~dex \citep{lai2011}.
-The corresponding metallicity histogram is shown in the right and middle panels of Fig.~\ref{met}, revealing a main peak near the average metallicity value.
-The most metal-poor stars have [Fe/H]~$\sim-3.4$, and their number gradually increases up to the maximum around the mean metallicity.
-The number of stars then decreases toward higher metallicities, with a tail of stars having [Fe/H]~$\gtrsim-2$.
-Finally, the right panels of Fig.~\ref{met} compare the observed (top) and simulated (bottom) CMDs, zoomed in on the faint end of the MS, highlighting the strong similarity between the two diagrams.
+These values are consistent with spectroscopic measurements, [Fe/H]~$=-2.60 \pm 0.03$~dex, with a metallicity dispersion of $0.34\pm0.03$~dex \citep{longeard2022}.